H2CO3/Sparkling/doc/stdlib.md

 searching for a radix point `.` and/or an exponent (`e` or `E`) in it.
 If it finds one, it invokes `tofloat()`, otherwise it invokes `toint()`.

-    any call(function fn, array argv [, int argc])
+    any call(function fn, array argv)

 Calls the function `fn` with the elements of the `argv` array as arguments, returning the return value of `fn` itself.
-Throws an error if `fn` is not a function, `argv` is not an array or `argc` is not an integer.
+Throws an error if `argv` is not an array.
+This function is implemented as a method on function objects.

+The arguments of the called function `fn` will be the values in `argv` in sequence.

     function require(string filename)

 Loads, compiles and executes the given file.
 Returns the result of running the file.
 Throws a runtime error upon failure.

-If the `argc` argument is not present, then it is assigned `argv.length`.

-The arguments of the called function `fn` will be the values in `argv` that correspond to the integer keys `[0...argc)`.
-Thus, supplying `argc` is only necessary when `argv` is sparse and/or it contains non-integral keys, because then the arguments passed to the function would be different from the elements of the array without an explicit argument count.

     array backtrace()